norcalbiostat/prof_website/content/students/people.md

  css_class = ""
 +++

 Text at the top?
+Will be centered.
 Link from here an additional pages for

 * academic advising (including how to ask for a letter of ref)
 * choosing grad school